uuid6/uuid6go-proto/README.md

-# uuid6go-proto
+# UUIDv6, 7 and 8

-Implementation of UUIDv6, v7 and v8 in Golang.
+Welcome new contestors, UUIDv6, v7 and v8 in Golang.
 Nice, awesome, machine-sortable and absolutely unique!

+ - UUIDv6 - a highly compatible guy.
+ - UUIDv7 - all brand new and shinny.
+Very awesome.
+ - UUIDv8 - strange and implementration specific, to fulfill everyone's dreams and requirements.

 For more information visit https://datatracker.ietf.org/doc/draft-peabody-dispatch-new-uuid-format/